BEAR CREEK BLUEGRASS - Bicycle/music social

 Join a fun loving group of social bike riders on a relaxed tour of the Bear Creek Trail!
 Departing from Columbia’s beautiful Cosmo Park on the the Bear Creek Trail.
 The ride travels 11 miles total on a crushed limestone and car-free trail that ends at Albert Oakland Park.
 Riders will meet up at the Antimi Shelter near the skate park at Cosmo Park.
 After departing on the Bear Creek Trail riders will ride around 2 1/2 miles before reaching their first trailside music stop!
 After continuing on ride, participants will explore the trail and experience more trailside music until reaching Albert Oakland Park.
 There riders will regroup at park Shelter #1.
 Here they will be rewarded with a stage show from the Kay Brothers!
 After the mid-ride break, it will be time to ride the trail back to Cosmo Park where the main stage will be waiting with the headlining entertainment.

-Featuring headlining acts: Split Lip Rayfield, Kay Brothers, Front Porch (and more TBA)
+Featuring headlining acts: Arkansauce, The Mighty Pines, Front Porch (and more TBA)

 At a glance: